|

 The next form of garrotte comprised a wooden stool on which the prisoner sat

 with his back to the post (pictured).
-Later a strong wooden chair was used and
+In some later instances a strong wooden

-the condemned was strapped at the wrists, arms, waist and legs.
-In both types
+strapped at the wrists, arms, waist and legs and the hinged iron collar closed

-operated by a handle or a weighted lever, in both cases, connected to a spike
+around their neck.
+A screw operated by a handle or a weighted lever connected

-or a small star shaped blade which ran through the post.
-When the screw/lever
+to a spike or a small star shaped blade ran through the post.
+When the

-mechanism was operated, the blade entered the criminal's neck and severed the
+screw/lever mechanism was operated, the blade entered the criminal's neck and

-spinal column, in an attempt to ensure that the prisoner did not strangle to
+severed the spinal column, in an attempt to ensure that the prisoner did not

 In some versions, two brass collars were used.
 One collar was attached to the